HISTORY OF PARA DANCE SPORT

-In 1984 Munich, Germany staged the first Rock’n’Roll European Championship for wheelchair dancers and the following year the Netherlands hosted the first unofficial European Championships in Latin and Standard.
+In 1984 Munich, Germany staged the first Rock’n’Roll European Championships for wheelchair dancers and the following year Netherlands hosted the first unofficial European Championships in Latin and standard.

 The first World Championships took place in Japan in 1998, the same year the sport came under the governance and management of the International Paralympic Committee.